 Some rental owners will negotiate prices, and some will not.
 If the price isn't negotiable, the number of nights may be.
 Your easiest possibility of a lower rate is shifting to a less desirable week.

 Read through the complete agreement and make certain you fully understand who is responsible for:

 - Electric bills

 - Trash Pickup (and which day?)

 - Key exchange

 - Parking Fees

-Be sure to understand the cancellation policy prior to reserving.
-Many rental home agreements include an option for trip insurance.
-Trip insurance, which generally costs somewhere between 1% - 5% of your base vacation rental cost, provides vacationers with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed a result of personal medical-related emergencies or weather, and additionally hurricane evacuation costs, such as a unforeseen hotel stay or additional gas.
+Cancellation policies vary with each property.
+Vacation home management companies and individual property owners commonly offer their clients the option to purchase trip insurance.
+Trip insurance, which typically costs anywhere between 1% - 5% of your standard rental cost, can provide guests with reimbursement of their vacation costs (and subsequent rental property costs) for any nights missed a result of personal medical emergencies or weather, as well as hurricane evacuation costs, such as a unexpected motel stay or additional gas.

 When you feel you've identified "the one", begin the reservation process.
 Remember that most rental agreements require a significant rental down payment and/or security deposit to protect the vacation rental owner.

 Make sure to get the manager's contact number and entry/exit procedures for your rental home.
 We suggest storing the contact's details in your smartphone and wallet.